 We test our methodology for real time out-of-sample prediction using vintage data for France and the EWA aggregation rule.
 Unfortunately, we have been able to obtain vintage data only for a subset of our variables.
-In particular we are missing long enough series for GDP data, credit data and housing market related variables.
-Fortunately however we can rely on Cross Border Capital vintage data series for the whole panel of countries (liquidity indices built on real time flow data as well as risk taking indices built on asset price data).
+In particular we are missing long enough series for GDP, credit and housing market related variables.
+Fortunately however we can rely on Cross Border Capital vintage data series for the whole panel of countries (liquidity indices built on real time flow data as well as risk taking indices built on asset price data)24.
 We also use exchange rates and asset price data which are not revised, and specifically for France M3 and inflation data which are not revised.
 We go from 244 variables down to 122 variables.
-We reestimate all our experts on the 1987Q3-2001Q3 sample using only vintage data and we use also only vintage data for the out-of-sample exercise.
-Despite the strong data limitations, we still get good results for the

-&lt;sup>21We note that the timing of the systemic crisis is not exactly the same in France (2008Q1-2009Q4) and in the US (2007Q3-2009Q4); we also note that the euro area crisis affected France subsequently.
+We reestimate all our experts on the 1987Q3-2001Q3 sample using only vintage data and we use also only vintage data for the out-of-sample exercise25.
+Despite the strong data limitations, we still get good results for the predictability of the systemic crisis as shown in Figure 5.
+The probability of pre-crisis goes up in 2005 Q2 (1 quarter later than in quasi real time) and remains high until the systemic crisis unfolds.
+There is a spike as before for the euro area crisis but it occurs a bit later.
+The main difference has to do with the existence of spikes in 2018 which were not there when we used the quasi-real time data with the EWA rule (there were small spikes with the other rules).
+So the real-time estimates, which are based on fewer series seem noisier and more prone to false positive.
+It is hard to make a meaningful comparison of the weights of the models with the quasi real time results as the variables used in the models are now very different due to data restrictions.
+There are two models which are picked by the EWA aggregation rule: the machine learning expert GAM26 and a new Lc5 expert27.
+It is the GAM expert which gives the signal of a pre- systemic crisis before 2008.
+In the absence of any credit data and housing data which were very important in our quasireal time exercise, it is the interest rate (and just as before it is the 2y change), exchange rate and capital flow data which trigger the alarm.
+Lc5, which measures mostly financial stress and

-&lt;sup>22For a description of the Cross Border Capital Data set see Howell et al. (2020).
+24For a description of the Cross Border Capital Data see Appendix

-&lt;sup>23Our real time out-of-sample exercise is very strict.
+25Our real time out-of-sample exercise is very strict.
 Indeed, we even estimate our experts on the batch sample using vintage time series.